Using content feeds in Buffer

 1. First, head to the "Create" tab of the web dashboard.

-2. Under “Feeds” you should see “My collection.”
+2. Under “Feeds” select one of your collections.
 Click that option and then you can either choose:

-• Subscribe to Feed: will allow you to enter the feed URL.
+• Add Feed: will allow you to enter the feed URL.
 Not sure how to find the URL?
 Click here for some tips.

 • Import OPML: will allow you to upload an OPML file, so you can import multiple feeds in one go.
 Once your file is uploaded, you can choose up to three feeds to add to Buffer.

-Once you've added your first feed, you can add additional feeds by clicking + Add Subscription:
+Once you've added your first feed, you can add additional feeds by clicking + Add Feed:

 Deleting content feeds